renzhendi/poissoneqn/README.md

+# Poisson's Equation
-Case Study of Poisson's Equation
+Case Study in NLA for MMSC